Prevalence of premenstrual syndrome and related factors among nurses

 Demographic characteristics and COPSOQ score

 A total of 323 individuals were eligible for the study but after exclusions, the study population numbered 280.
 The mean ± standard deviation age and body mass index (BMI) of 280 participants were 33.42±7.42 years and 24.6±3.51 kg/m2, among which 42.5%, 30%, and 27.5% suffered from mild, moderate, or severe PMS, respectively.
-Having a regular caffeine intake (p=0.01), having a Master’s degree rather than a Batchelor degree (p=0.005), and poor dietary fiber consumption (p=0.048) were associated with PMS severity, but other demographic variables listed in Table 1, Table 2 did not show association with PMS prevalence and PMS severity.
+Having a regular caffeine intake (p=0.01), having a Master’s degree rather than a Batchelor degree (p=0.005), and poor dietary fiber consumption (p=0.048) were associated with PMS severity, but other demographic variables listed in Table 1, 2 did not show association with PMS prevalence and PMS severity.
 Emotional and quantitative demands from job demands variables (COPSOQ questionnaire) were associated with PMS and PMS severity (p=0.001) (Table 1).

 Health- and work-related characteristics